Keynote Speakers

 Prof Chien-Hsiung Chen

-Prof Chen Chun-Hsien
+Prof Chun-Hsien Chen

-Prof Chen Chun-Hsien
+Prof Chun-Hsien Chen

-CHEN Chun-Hsien is Full Professor, Director of the Design Stream, and Professor-in-Charge of the Design & Human Factors Lab in the School of Mechanical & Aerospace Engineering, Nanyang Technological University, Singapore.
+Chun-Hsien CHEN is Full Professor, Director of the Design Stream, and Professor-in-Charge of the Design & Human Factors Lab in the School of Mechanical & Aerospace Engineering, Nanyang Technological University, Singapore.
 He received his BS degree in Industrial Design from National Cheng Kung University, Taiwan, MS and Ph.D. degrees in Industrial Engineering from the University of Missouri-Columbia, USA.
 He has several years of product design & development experience in the industry.

 His teaching and research interests are design science in product design and development; engineering/design informatics for managing/ supporting digital design & manufacturing; and human factors and management of human performance.
 He has more than 300 publications in these areas.

-Prof. Chen has served as a Technical Reviewer for National Science and Technology Awards (Singapore), National Research Foundation of Korea, The Knowledge Foundation (KK) HÖG 16 Project, Sweden, and a Judge for Pin Up Design Awards (South Korea), an Advisory Board member for ISTE (International Society of Transdisciplinary Engineering), an Advisory Committee member for various international conferences held in USA, Europe, Brazil, China, Korea, Malaysia, Hong Kong and Taiwan.
-Prof. Chen has been appointed as Editor-in-Chief of Advanced Engineering Informatics (ADVEI) since January 2013 (till 2025) and Associate Editor of Space Mission Planning & Operations (SMPO) since August 2022.
-Besides, he is an editorial board member of Journal of Engineering Design, and Recent Patents on Engineering.
+Prof. Chen has served as a Technical Reviewer for National Science and Technology Awards (Singapore), National Research Foundation of Korea, The Knowledge Foundation (KK) HÖG 16 Project, Sweden, and a Judge for Pin Up Design Awards (South Korea), an Advisory Board member for ISTE (International Society of Transdisciplinary Engineering), an Advisory Committee member for various international conferences.
+Prof. Chen has been appointed as Co-Editor-in-Chief of Advanced Engineering Informatics (ADVEI) since January 2013 (till 2025) and Associate Editor of Space Mission Planning & Operations (SMPO) since August 2022.
+Besides, he is an editorial board member of Journal of Engineering Design (since 2022), and Recent Patents on Engineering (since 2007).
+He has been listed in the World’s Top 2% Scientists by Stanford University (2022 – 2025).

 Questions?